cielavenir/cpp_inspect/readme.md

 ## Note
 - tuple is not supported because unitorm initialization is not supported.
   - Also, getting the size looks kind of difficult.

+## License
+- Boost Software License is applied, where you need to retain the copyright notice only in source distribution.